Guimoon: The Lightless Door

 Guimoon: The Lightless Door (Korean: 귀문) is a 2021 South Korean horror film, directed by Sim Deok-Geun and starring Kim Kang-woo, Kim So-hye and Lee Jung-hyung.
 The film is simultaneously produced in 2D, ScreenX and 4DX versions.
 This is a first time in any Korean film that audience can feel the horror of the characters with screens extended to both walls, and 4DX equipped with motion chairs and special environmental equipment.
 The film depicts the story of the director of a psychic research institute and college students.
 It was released in theatres in 2D, ScreenX, and 4DX on August 25, 2021.

 Synopsis

-The film depicts a bizarre horror situation in an abondened training center in Guisari.
+The film depicts a bizarre horror situation in an abandoned training center in Guisari.
 A building manager in 1990 murdered some guests then committed suicide.
 It became an annual happening, then the training center was closed.
 It became a ghost house as rumours begin to circulate.

 Do-jin (Kim Kang-woo), the director of the Psychic Research Institute, in an attempt to unveil the secrets of his mother's death enter the training centre.
 Three college students Hye-young (Kim So-hye), Tae-hoon, and Won-jae also enter the training center to shoot a video for competition.
 And they meet a chilling horror situation as they open the lightless door.